techidaily/site-games-able/source/_posts/fast-track-your-game-6-startup-techniques-for-ps5.md

  It is only recommended for the most dedicated of gamers, however, who know that a majority of the time they turn their TV on, it will be to use their PS5\.
 If not, it can be more bothersome than helpful to have your PS5 turning on every time you want to watch Netflix or the news.
 That just wastes power and requires more effort from you to turn it off again.

- Thankfully, it is just as easy to[stop your PS5 from turning on with your TV](https://www.makeuseof.com/stop-ps5-turning-on-off-with-tv/) as it is to activate the setting in the first place.
+ Thankfully, it is just as easy to [stop your PS5 from turning on with your TV](https://www.makeuseof.com/stop-ps5-turning-on-off-with-tv/) as it is to activate the setting in the first place.

 ## Spice Things Up a Bit Next Time You Turn On Your PS5